-Kyiv defenses thwart Russia’s 6th air assault in 6 days against Ukraine capital
+Blinken says no Ukraine cease-fire without a peace deal that includes Russia’s withdrawal

+The United States is a leading Western ally and supplier of arms to Kyiv to help it push back against the Kremlin’s forces.

+China, which says it is neutral and wants to serve as a mediator but has supported Moscow politically, on Friday urged countries to stop sending weapons to Ukraine.

-KYIV, Ukraine (AP) — Ukrainian air defenses shot down more than 30 Russian cruise missiles and drones in Moscow’s sixth air attack in six days on Kyiv, local officials said Friday.
+In Ukraine, air defenses shot down more than 30 Russian cruise missiles and drones Friday in Moscow’s sixth air attack in six days on Kyiv, local officials said.

 The Ukrainian capital was simultaneously attacked from different directions by Iranian-made Shahed drones and cruise missiles from the Caspian region, senior Kyiv official Serhii Popko wrote on Telegram.